 We have partnered with Reclaim Our Vote and the New Georgia Project to send postcards to voters in Georgia.
 Use the Reclaim Our Vote Postcard Guide to participate.

-4. Teen opportunity: Join in outreach to fellow teens and young adults.
+6. Letter writing opportunity: Join in outreach to teens and young adults.